-It has been announced that 35 year mortgages can now be taken out by homeowners with Help to Buy properties.
+It has been announced that homeowners can now take out 35-year mortgages with Help to Buy properties.

 The changes have been introduced with immediate effect and will allow borrowers to spread their payments over a longer period, reducing the size of their monthly bills.